For Dianna, every day is National Cat Day.

 Experts also point out that the loving connections between cats and their owners can help owners cope with stress by reducing feelings of loneliness, providing a sense of purpose, and taking their minds off their troubles.

-Speaking of sending stress packing, these three easy tips can work wonders even if you’re not a cat person.
+Speaking of sending stress packing, these easy tips can work wonders even if you’re not a cat person.

 According to a University of Minnesota study, cat owners are nearly a third less likely to die of heart attacks than non-cat-owners.
 Other studies have found that owning a cat relieves depression and reduces blood pressure, which can lower the risk of heart attacks.
 Research even suggests that having a cat might improve survival after a heart attack.